 New Logo and Theme

 Along with any anniversary celebration comes a new logo and overall theme.
 Disney’s World’s 50th Anniversary is called: “The World’s Most Magical Celebration.”

-We also got a sneak peek look at the 50th Anniversary logo, which features Cinderella Castle upfront and center with iridescent and rainbow colors, and a big art deco-style “50” in the middle of it.
+The 50th Anniversary logo features Cinderella Castle upfront and center with iridescent and rainbow colors, and a big art deco-style “50” in the middle of it.

 We love this look and think it is a fitting representation of the celebration going on.
-Disney will most certainly release logos for the other theme parks in the same style, and it should be a seamless fit for all of them.
+As you look around the parks you will see more park logos and signs in the same style which is a seamless fit for all of them.

-Disney released an image showing some of the new offerings and decorations based on the 50th-anniversary logo and color pattern including drinks, banners, cupcakes, MagicBands, and even the castle itself looks like it has those rainbow colors in it:
+New merchandise and food carry the 50th-anniversary logo and color pattern including drinks, banners, cupcakes, MagicBands, and even the castle itself has those rainbow colors in it:

-Expect banners to go up all around Disney World property in the same color scheme and style as we get closer to the start of the event, as well as lots of similar merchandise and food and beverage options.
+Banners are also up all around Disney World property in the same color scheme and style as we see on the food and merchandise.
+As the event goes on, expect Disney to release lots of similar merchandise and food and beverage options.